zeehio/cll-chromatin/manuscript/main.md

 <!--
 250 words or fewer
 -->
-Chronic lymphocytic leukemia (CLL) is the most abundant hematopoietic malignancy in adults.
-Epigenetics has been show to be useful for patient stratification and for dissection of the molecular determinants.
-Here we describe the chromatin accessibility landscape of CLL by profiling chromatin acessibility in a CLL cohort and saturating the CLL regions across the cohort in what is the first broad-scale application of chromatin accessibility profiling to a cancer cohort.
-Clinical annotation-guided machine learning of chromatin features allowed us to uncover genomic regions important in which show differential enhacer usage and molecular pathways which might be of relevance to the neoplasia.
-Additionally, patient stratification on these regions reveals structure in samples...
-We use the ATAC-seq data to infer gene regulatory networks from the binding of transcription factors to chromatin and uncover novel and known genes being deifferntially regulated between CLL groups which have been shown to be of clinical importance.
+Recent advances in fast, low-input and cost-effective epigenome profiling technologies allow more comprehensive enquiry into the diversity of chromatin regulation in large cohorts of patients.
+Using ATAC-seq on a large cohort of Chronic Lymphocytic Leukemia (CLL) cases, we've characterized the chromatin landscape of CLL, finding substantial epigenetic heterogeneity.
+With a supervised machine learning approach guided on clinical annotations, we've uncovered regulatory regions associated with the IGHV mutation status – the largest molecular determinant of CLL classification.
+Usage of these regions reflects the likely cell-of-origin of each group during the differentiation of normal B cells.
+Enrichment analysis of these regions reveals differentially used pathways that may be driving disease progression and contribute to the distinction between aggressive and indolent cases.
+This classification approach allowed us to find additional sample structure, which we used to stratify patients, finding groups with distinct molecular phenotypes, which highlights the heterogeneity of CLL at the chromatin level.
+To gain deeper insights into the molecular wiring of CLL, we've inferred gene regulatory networks (GRN) from transcription factor footprints, and describe the first GRN of this kind for a cancer.
+Comparing the inferred interaction networks from the previously identified molecular subgroups, we uncover novel differentially used network modules which include previously described differential interactions.
+This work describes the heterogeneity of the CLL regulatory landscape, finding groups of molecular phenotypes with distinct usage of regulatory regions and signaling pathways, as well as specific regulatory interactions of potential therapeutical relevance.

 ## Introduction
-Chronic lymphocytic leukemia (CLL) is a B-cell neoplasm with two major clinical and molecular subtypes related to the mutational status of IGHV, which encodes the immunoglobulin heavy chain variable region [@Zenz2010].
+"Chronic lymphocytic leukemia (CLL) is a B-cell neoplasm with two major clinical and molecular subtypes related to the mutational status of IGHV, which encodes the immunoglobulin heavy chain variable region [@Zenz2010].
 CLLs bearing a high level of IGHV somatic hypermutation (mCLLs) have a favorable clinical prognosis, whereas CLLs with a low or absent IGHV mutational load (uCLLs) have a worse outcome [@Zenz2010].
 Although the precise identification of the normal cell counterpart of these CLL subtypes is still controversial [@Seifert2012], IGHV mutational status is thought to reflect the differentiation stage of the cells from which these CLL subtypes derive."

-After extensive enquiry into the genetic basis of CLL in the form of somatic mutations [@Puente2011; @Quesada2011; @Puente2015; @Landau2015], the number of recurently mutated genes in CLL is relatively low compared with other neoplasias and recently, the drivers of the neoplasia evolution are numbered at 44 [@Landau2015].
+After extensive enquiry into the genetic basis of CLL in the form of somatic mutations [@Puente2011; @Quesada2011; @Puente2015; @Landau2015], the number of recurently mutated genes in CLL is relatively low compared with other neoplasias.
+Furthermore, genetic factors contributing to the origin and progression are even of smaller number, being recently estimated at 44 [@Landau2015].

-Since CLL shows substantial heterogeneity of molecular and clinical phenotypes (reviewed in by Gui and Wu [@Gui2015]), the exploration of molecular heterogeneity allows stratification of disease groups in the hope of producing precision medicine.

-"Epigenetic alterations are pervasive in cancer and continually develop during disease progression; however, the mechanisms that promote changes in the tumor epigenome at large are currently undefined.
-The current work provides insight into the coevolution of genetic and epigenetic aber- rations and highlights the infl uential role of genetic aberrations in the selection of novel methylation patterns.""
+Epigenetic alterations are ubiquitous in cancer and continue to accumulate during the progress of disease, while in the meanwhile the mechanisms that promote changes in the tumor epigenome are not yet clear.

-    - epigenetics gives window into past, present and future
+[epigenetics gives window into past, present and future]

-For technical reasons, previous studies have focused on DNA methylation [@Kulis2012; @Pei2012; @Oakes2014; @Queiros2014] (reviewed in [@Cahill2013]) in which methylation outside the traditional CpG island promoters context seems crucial in regulating gene expression.
-Furthermore, DNA methylation has been shown capable of uncovering CLL groups with clinical significance [@Kulis2012; @Queiros2014]
+Previous studies of epigenetics in the context of CLL, perhaps for technical reasons, have focused on DNA methylation [@Kulis2012; @Pei2012; @Oakes2014; @Queiros2014] (reviewed in @Cahill2013) in which methylation outside the traditional CpG island promoters context seems crucial in regulating gene expression in cancer but also during B cell maturation.

-Nonetheless, DNA methylation is still a costly assay if completeness of coverage genome-wide is paramount.
+While, DNA methylation has been shown capable of uncovering CLL groups with clinical significance [@Kulis2012; @Queiros2014], it is still a costly assay if completeness of coverage genome-wide is paramount and therefore not applyiable to large-scale clinical settings.

-Recent technological breakthroughs enable chromatin profiling in large cohorts [@Buenrostro2013] or in rare cell populations by requiring less input material [@ichip; @Schmidl2015] or with faster sample-to-result times [@Schmidl2015; @] and bring great promise for large scale chromatin profiling in clinical settings.
+Recent technological breakthroughs enable chromatin profiling in large cohorts [@Buenrostro2013] or in rare cell populations by requiring less input material [@Lara-Astiaso2014b; @Schmidl2015] or with faster sample-to-result times [@Schmidl2015] and bring great promise for large scale chromatin profiling in clinical settings.

-Here we take a more comprehensive look at chromatin states in CLL patients
+Since CLL shows substantial heterogeneity of molecular and clinical phenotypes (reviewed in by Gui and Wu [@Gui2015]), we decided to explore the heterogeneity of its chromatin regulation.
+We performed the assay of transposase-acessible chromatin followed by next-generation sequencing (ATAC-seq)[@Buenrostro2013] in primary lymphocytes of 86 CLL cases, establishing a comprehensive map of epigenetic regulation which reveals the epigenetic variation in regulatory elements across the cohort.
+With a supervised machine learning approach that incorporates clinical annotations, we uncovered regulatory regions associated with the IGHV mutation status, treatment response and relapse of CLL cases.
+Chromatin patterns at the most predictive regions reflects the differentiation status of normal B cells, the likely cell-of-origin of each group and differentially active pathways that may distinguish between aggressive and indolent cases.
+By detecting transcription factor (TF) footprints in the ATAC-seq data, we infer gene regulatory networks (GRNs) of TF-gene interations to gain deeper insights into the molecular wiring of CLL and describe the first GRNs of its kind for any cancer.
+GRN comparison between the IGHV molecular subgroups uncovers differentially used TFs with known differential regulation and novel interactions that may shed light on the molecular basis of the groups of clinical phenotypes.

 ## Materials and methods
 ### Sample acquisition